TheThingSystem/steward/nodewiki/02_Architecture.md

               |           |            |           |            |           |
               +-----------+            +-----------+            +-----------+

            consumer equipment          smart devices            small sensors

-__Developers: the links in the remainder of this document will take you to the relevant API information__
+__Developers: the links in the remainder of this document will take you to the relevant API information!__

 The [steward](Developer/00_Steward.md) is the center of the system, monitoring and controlling all sorts of [things](Developer/Things/00_Introduction,